-Globalization of the IANA functions contract is critical in developing a true multistakeholder model of Internet governance.
+Globalization of IANA oversight is critical in developing a true multistakeholder model of Internet governance.

-The US government announced its plan transition oversight of the Internet Assigned Numbers Authority (IANA) functions contract from the National Telecommunications and Information Administration (NTIA) to the global multistakeholder community on 14 March 2014.
+On 14 March 2014 the US government announced a plan transition oversight of the Internet Assigned Numbers Authority (IANA) functions contract from the National Telecommunications and Information Administration (NTIA) to the global multistakeholder community.
+The current contract expires on 30 September 2015.
 Historically managed by the Internet Corporation for Assigned Names and Numbers (ICANN), IANA functions are part of Internet infrastructure and include responsibility for allocating and maintaining the unique codes and numbering systems used in Internet technical standards.

 - Coordination of the assignment of technical Internet protocol parameters through the Internet Engineering Task Force (IETF)

 - Administration of and coordination of Internet domain name system (DNS) root zone management

 - Allocation of Internet number resources to the Regional Internet Registries (RIRs)

 - Management of the .ARPA and .INT top-level domains (TLDs)

 Principles for the Transition Proposal